 Textiles and apparel are Indonesia's leading export commodities.
 However, the development of the national textile industry is still faced with a surge in imported products sold at low prices.

-One of the important points in the Textile Bill is to provide real protection for local industry players, while encouraging the utilization of domestically sourced raw materials.
+One of the important points in the Textile Bill is to provide real protection for local industry players, while encouraging the use of raw materials originating from within the country.

-As many as 100 designers are expected to present more than 1000 brand collections in Jakarta Muslim Fashion Week 2026 which will be held on November 6-9, 2025.
+An estimated 100 designers will be present with more than 1000 brand collections in Jakarta Muslim Fashion Week 2026 which will be held on November 6-9, 2025.

 Stay updated with our collection of the best stories.